mohammad-fouladgar/laravel-otp/README.md

 > In above example, `SMSService` can be replaced with your chosen SMS service along with its respective method.

-Next, you should set the your `SampleSMSClient` class in config file:
+Next, you should set the client wrapper `SampleSMSClient` class in config file:

 ```php
 // config/otp.php